-The IA-32 architecture defines two types of integers: unsigned and signed.
+The Intel 64 and IA-32 architectures define two types of integers: unsigned and signed.
 Unsigned integers are ordinary binary values ranging from 0 to the maximum positive number that can be encoded in the selected operand size.
 Signed integers are two's complement binary values that can be used to represent both positive and negative integer values.